 - Applications Deadline: August 12, 2018

-- Course Level: This scholarship is available to study short course running from 1 October 2018 until 7 December 2018.
+- Course Level: this application is available to study short course running from 1 October 2018 until 7 December 2018.

-- Study Subject: Scholarships are awarded to study International Human Rights Law.
+- Study Subject: The studentships are awarded to study International Human Rights Law.

-- Scholarship Award: The Anamax Charitable Foundation Scholarships (up to the value of £2,750) will cover:
+- Scholarship Award: The Anamax Charitable foundation grants (up to the value of £2,750) will cover:

 - Travel to/from Nottingham to attend the course (inc. airfare, airport transfers)